Kipwisp/runescape-midinet/README.md

 ## Music Samples

-A playlist containing music samples generated from the trained model can be found on [Soundcloud](https://soundcloud.com/kipwisp/sets/midinet-music-generator).
+A playlist containing some of the best music samples generated from the trained model can be found on [Soundcloud](https://soundcloud.com/kipwisp/sets/midinet-music-generator).

+Though the model is not perfect and may run into issues of incoherency, repetition, and silence at times - it appears to be quite capable of replicating the general theme of the sample seed it is given while retaining musical structure.

 ## Graphs
 These graphs show the results from training the model for 250 epochs on the Lahk Dataset.